juliayew/hacktoberfest2020/README.md

 # hacktoberfest2020
-hi everyone! feel free to fork my repository:)
+##hi everyone! feel free to fork my repository:)

-learn about open source
+this is my project for hacktoberfest 2020